Where are they now?

 During the summer of 2011 and 2012, Holly performed live as the lead act at the 80s Rewind festivals in England and Scotland, respectively.
 He also appeared at the 2014 Rewind festival at Capesthorne Hall in Cheshire to celebrate the 20th anniversary of Relax.

 On 29th September 2014, the singer/songwriter's first new album in 15 years, Europa, was released.
-Have a listen to the new singles on the Holly Johnson page.
+Have a listen to the new singles on the Holly Johnson page which includes the fabulous Dancing With No Fear (2015) which reached #2 on the vinyl singles chart.

 (80s Blue Peter Presenter)